PyCQA/pydocstyle/docs/snippets/cli.rst

       -d, --debug           print debug information
       -v, --verbose         print status information
-      --count               print total number of errors to stdout --select=<codes>      choose the basic list of checked errors by specifying which errors to check for (with a list of comma- separated error codes). for example:
+      --count               print total number of errors to stdout --config=<path>       use a config file in another location --select=<codes>      choose the basic list of checked errors by specifying which errors to check for (with a list of comma- separated error codes). for example: